itpplasma/GORILLA/README.md

 ## Examples

 Expamles are realized in MATLAB and Python.
 For plotting with MATLAB, see below.
 Five examples for plotting Poincaré cuts, full guiding-center orbits and the appropriate time evolution of invariants of motion can be found in `EXAMPLES/example_1` - `EXAMPLES/example_5`.
-There, the necessary soft links are already created and the input files are given as an example.
+There, the necessary soft links are already created and the input files are given.
 Detailed descriptions of the respective input files can be found in `INPUT`.
 After appropriate compilation of GORILLA, the code can be executed in all of these 5 example folders, respectively.
-For the visualization of the output of these five examples, appropriate plotting methods are at disposal at. `PYTHON/example_1_plot.py` - `PYTHON/example_5_plot.py`.
+For the visualization of the output of these five examples, appropriate plotting methods are at disposal at. `PYTHON/plot_example_1.py` - `PYTHON/plot_example_5.py`.

 ### Example 1
 * Compute a collisionless guiding-center orbit with GORILLA for a trapped Deuterium particle.
 * Use a field-aligned grid for a non-axisymmetric VMEC MHD equilibrium.
-* Use the GORILLA option Runge-Kutta 4.
+* Use the GORILLA polynomial option with order K = 4.
 * Create a figure with the Poincaré sections ($v_\parallel = 0$) in cylindrical and symmetry flux coordinates.
 * Compute the normalized parallel adiabatic invariant as a function of banana bounces.

 ### Example 2
 * Compute a collisionless guiding-center orbit with GORILLA for a passing Deuterium particle.
 * Use a field-aligned grid for a non-axisymmetric VMEC MHD equilibrium.
-* Use the GORILLA option Runge-Kutta 4.
+* Use the GORILLA Runge-Kutta 4 option.
 * Create a figure with the Poincaré plots ($\varphi = 0$) in cylindrical and symmetry flux coordinates.
 * Compute the normalized total energy as a function of toroidal mappings.

 ### Example 3
 * Compute a collisionless guiding-center orbit with GORILLA for a passing Deuterium particle.
 * Use a field-aligned grid for an axisymmetric tokamak equilibrium (g-file)
-* Use the GORILLA option Runge-Kutta 4.
+* Use the GORILLA polynomial option with order K = 3.
 * Create a figure with the Poincaré plots (\varphi = 0) in cylindrical and symmetry flux coordinates.
 * Compute the normalized toroidal angular momentum as a function of toroidal mappings.